Personal loans are installment loans that often come with fixed interest rates. You can use them for almost any purpose.

 How we chose the best personal loan companies

-LendEDU has evaluated lenders since 2017 to help our readers find the best personal loans.
+LendEDU has evaluated lenders since 2017 to help readers find the best personal loans.
 Our most recent evaluation consisted of 45 lenders and 18 data points for each, resulting in 810 data points in our analysis.

 These data points fell under 11 categories: transparency, eligibility requirements, rates, repayment terms, loan amounts, fees, customer experience, company history, benefits, funding time, and limitations on received funds.